Walter Clark (judge): Postwar activities

+Judicial career

 In April 1885, Governor Alfred M. Scales appointed Clark a judge of the superior court, and in 1889, Gov. Daniel G. Fowle elevated him to the state Supreme Court.
 He was elected to the Supreme Court in 1890, and in 1894, was re-elected with the support of not only his own Democratic Party, but also that of the Republicans and Populists.

 Clark was elected chief justice in 1902 and re-elected several times.
 In 1912, he unsuccessfully ran for the United States Senate as a liberal reformer against fellow Democrat Furnifold Simmons.
 Clark died in office in Raleigh on May 19, 1924.
 He was buried at Oakwood Cemetery.